wez/wezterm/docs/config/keys.markdown

 ### macOS and the Input Method Editor (IME)

 WezTerm has support for using the operating system Input Method Editor (IME) on macOS.
-This is useful in cases where you need to type kanji.
+This is useful in cases where you need to type kanji or are using a keyboard layout with dead keys.
 However, the input method editor can get in the way and has a couple of irritating side effects such as preventing key repeat for a subset of keys.

 You can control whether the IME is enabled on macOS in your configuration file: